MikeDacre/grasp/docs/source/index.rst

 For a community discussion of the data itself see
 `the wiki <https://github.com/MikeDacre/grasp/wiki>`_.
-This contains some important disclaimers regarding the quatity of the data in GRASP itself, that fundamentally limit the utility of this package.
+This contains some important disclaimers regarding the quality of the data in GRASP itself, that fundamentally limit the utility of this package.

 .. toctree::